781flyingdutchman/background_downloader/README.md

 #### HTTP request method

 If provided, this request method will be used to make the request.
-By default, teh request method is `GET` unless `post` is not null, or the `Task` is a `DownloadTask`.
+By default, the request method is GET unless `post` is not null, or the `Task` is a `DownloadTask`, in which case it will be POST.
 Valid HTTP request methods are those listed in `Request.validHttpMethods`.

 #### POST requests